aliroemhildt/overlook-hotel/README.md

 The application opens to a login page where a customer can enter their credentials.
 If a user enters the correct credentials, they will enter the app.
 If their username or password is incorrect, an error message will appear to inform the user to try agian.

 Credentials:
-- username: "customer<id>" where id is a number 1-50 (ex: "customer25")
+- username: "customer<id>" where id is a number 1-50 (ex: "customer25", or "customer02" for customers 1-9)
 - password: "overlook2021"

  <img src="https://media.giphy.com/media/zgkILMn6vfZN6B8LkY/giphy.gif" alt="Login page error" width="75%">